 The American Lung Association states that more men developed and are diagnosed with lung cancer each year than the years before.
 African-American men tend to have a higher risk of dying from lung cancer than other ethnic or racial groups.
 Furthermore, while exposure to some occupational hazards such as asbestos increases your risk of developing the disease, smoking remains the leading cause of lung cancer.

 If you have been a smoker for many years, it would be best to check with your doctor.
 A low-dose CT scan might help screen for any lung cancer signs.
+Visit W-Radiology to know more about MRIs and CT scans.

 The Centers for Disease Control and Prevention (CDC) stated that men tend to have more alcohol-related hospitalization and deaths than women.
 This is because men most likely drink twice as women usually do.